mkochanek/isp-monitoring/README.md

 Provide Telegraf with configuration file from this repo.
 The Telegraf's configuration file default location is /etc/telegraf/telegraf.conf

 Upload bash script speedtest.sh from this repo to /usr/bin/.
 Set the server ID (-s <serverID>) that you wish to monitor against.
-This is taken from '''/usr/bin/speedtest -L''' command.
+This is taken from `/usr/bin/speedtest -L` command.

 Upload [speedtest.net CLI](https://www.speedtest.net/apps/cli) (speedtest) to /usr/bin